Pediatric Otolaryngology Fellowship

 - Case Load: Approximately 2,000 operative cases per year.

-- Additional information: The University is home to a free-standing Children's Hospital, Pediatric Airway Center, Craniofacial Center and Pediatric Cochlear Implant Program.
+- Additional information: The University is home to a free-standing Children’s Hospital, Pediatric Airway Center, Craniofacial Center and The Children’s Cochlear Implant Center.
 There would also be opportunities for research as well as rotations in pediatric anesthesia, pediatric pulmonary medicine and pediatric genetics.